KongSwap/kong/README.md

 Directory structure:

-rsKong - rust sdk with example bot script - dfx scripts for all the api interface
+rsKong - rust sdk with example bot<br />
+scripts - dfx scripts for all the api interface